blha303/getsong/README.md

-      -p, --print-path  Prints path to file to stdout, so you can pipe it to a command or play the file or something -u, --print-url   Prints URL to stdout without downloading the audio track
+      -p, --print-path  Prints path to file to stdout, so you can pipe it to a command or play the file or something -u, --print-url   Prints URL to stdout without downloading the audio track -q, --quiet       Hides youtube-dl output.
+Still shows y/n prompt if not hidden by -y

 Installation
 ------------